Bob Knight, Indiana’s combustible coaching giant, dies at age 83

 BLOOMINGTON, Ind.
 (AP) — Bob Knight, the brilliant and combustible coach who won three NCAA titles at Indiana and for years was the scowling face of college basketball, has died.
 He was 83.

 “It is with heavy hearts that we share that Coach Bob Knight passed away at his home in Bloomington surrounded by his family,” the statement said.
-“We are grateful for all the thoughts and prayers, and appreciate the continued respect for our privacy as Coach requested a private family gathering, which is being honored.
-We will continue to celebrate his life and remember him, today and forever as a beloved Husband, Father, Coach, and Friend.”
+“We are grateful for all the thoughts and prayers, and appreciate the continued respect for our privacy as Coach requested a private family gathering, which is being honored.”

-Knight was among the winningest coaches in the sport, finishing his career with 902 victories in 42 seasons at Army, Indiana and Texas Tech.
+Knight was among the winningest and most controversial coaches in the sport, finishing his career with 902 victories in 42 seasons at Army, Indiana and Texas Tech while mentoring some of America’s best coaches..
 He also coached the U.S. Olympic team to a gold medal in 1984.

 The Hall of Famer cared little what others thought of him, choosing Frank Sinatra’s “My Way” to celebrate his 880th win in 2007, then the record for a Division I men’s coach.

-He was nicknamed “The General” and his temper was such that in 2000 it cost him his job at Indiana.
+He was nicknamed “The General” and his trademark temper also cost him his job at Indiana in 2000.
 He once hit a police officer in Puerto Rico, threw a chair across the court and was accused of wrapping his hands around a player’s neck.

 At Indiana, he insisted his base salary not exceed that of other professors.
 At Texas Tech, he sometimes gave back his salary because he didn’t think he earned it.